Maitreyapatel/reliability-checklist/docs/source/byom.rst

 **tokenizer**:

 Tokenization can vary a lot based on the selected model or even the data.
-It is important to define the proper mapping between your trained version vs the reliability-score requirements.
+It is important to define the proper mapping between your trained version vs the reliability-checklist requirements.
 :yaml:`tokenizer` parameter contains the several reuqired parameters and again some unrestricted set of parameters:

 * :yaml:`model_name`: str: define the name of the tokenizer name